Bayesian Position Decoding¶

 print(f"Mean spikes per time bin: {spike_counts.sum(axis=1).mean():.2f}")

 Now we can decode position using Bayesian inference.
 The decode_position() function computes the posterior probability distribution over positions for each time bin.
+This reproduces the decode_session result from Part 2 — now with the encoding models and binned spike counts exposed as explicit intermediates you can swap or inspect.

 # Decode position from spike counts